 Track and compare scores

 As if that wasn't enough, the benefit of PageSpeedPlus's automated system means you can easily compare new scores with previous ones.
+The color coded chart backgrounds also allow you to see if the scores fall into the bad, average or good category.

-You see a history of your scores over time, giving a clear picture of where and how things are improving based on any changes you make to your web design.
+You see a history of your PageSpeed scores over time, giving a clear picture of where and how things are improving based on any changes you make to your web design.
 It's perfect for testing new things on your site, seeing if your new implementations have had a positive or negative impact.

 Additionally, you have the ability to compare scores against other websites.
 You can see what your biggest competitors are scoring for their Web Vitals, pinpointing where you need to improve to compete with them.

-In conclusion, Web Vitals are one of the most important developments to come out of Google for a very long time.
+Web Vitals are one of the most important developments to come out of Google for a very long time.
 We've known for ages that different ranking factors exist, but the Core Web Vitals provide you with clear metrics to focus on.
 If you want your site to keep ranking well and generating a lot of traffic, you need to focus on improving your Web Vitals scores.

 How is this possible?
 By using the right tools to monitor and track them.
 PageSpeedPlus is the number one tool to monitor Core Web Vitals scores over time.
 With its simplistic nature and design, anyone can use it to find all the information they need.
 To reap the rewards, start scanning your site today by clicking below.